To contact us, please write citizenYVR@gmail.com

 Our ultimate goal is a socially and environmentally sustainable, livable, equitable city and region, with good fiscal management, running on a system based on trust and the creative energy of the people, plus the good governance and accountability of our elected officials and public servants.

-We ask readers to be forgiving, as this website is run on a budget of zero, and counts on volunteer time from contributors.
+This website is run on a budget of zero, and counts on volunteer time from contributors.
 Some pages may be out of date, but we do our best to keep them fresh.
 We welcome corrections.

 Our constant question is this: Who is looking after the public interest?
 Please stand up and make yourselves known.